KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

 This command list hidden files in long format with user and group IDs displayed numerically: ls -lan This command creates a directory in /tmp/
-This command moves the file Betty into /tmp/my_first_directory
+This command moves the file Betty into /tmp/my_first_directory This command deletes the file Betty from /tmp/my_first_directory